 Sarah Bird and Rowan Cannon, Directors of Wild Rumpus producers of Timber Festival

-Timber is a joint venture between the National Forest Company and Wild Rumpus who have come together to create an international festival exploring the transformative impact of forests.
+Timber is produced by Wild Rumpus in partnership with the National Forest Company.
 The festival takes place at Feanedock, on the Leicestershire/Derbyshire border in the National Forest with artists from the local area and the Midlands and UK as well as international artists.

 The National Forest is the UK’s boldest environmentally led regeneration project, spanning 200 square miles of Derbyshire, Leicestershire and Staffordshire.
 The central part of the Forest covers the former Midlands Coalfield, and the planting of nearly nine million trees over the past three decades has transformed the landscape, lives and the local economy.
 Working with local communities, businesses and land-owners, it is a national exemplar of imaginative and ambitious sustainable development.